consiler/dialogsite/README.md

 TO DO
 ====
-*Get scroll spy to highlight correct title when clicking on it.
+*   DONE - Get scroll spy to highlight correct title when clicking on it.
 *Make scrollspy highlight the title of the section you are on a few pixels before you even hit the title of the section, right now the highlighting of the next element seems to be delayed all the way into until you hit the content.
 *Make any sized hero image centered rather than shifted to the left
 *   DONE - Add padding to footer so that when you scroll down there is more room on the page for scollspy *Complete no-hero image page title below the subnav
-*   DONE - Balance the footer and content padding *Make the subnav text highlight color standard - its starting to look weird with brighter colors and the grey colors.
+*   DONE - Balance the footer and content padding
+*   DONE - Make the subnav text highlight color standard - its starting to look weird with brighter colors and the grey colors.
 *Figure out non-scrollspy page, make sure it also supports having and not having a hero image.
 *Figure out what to display when someone clicks on a top level primary nav element.